 Goats are incredibly intelligent and curious.
-This is a positive trait that is often viewed as a negative because learn how to escape.
+This is a positive trait that is often viewed as a negative because it is learning how to escape.
 Goats can figure out goat latches, they can find holes and gaps in the fence and even make them large enough to escape, and they can climb almost anything.
 If you are not challenging your goat’s mind, they will escape.
 Challenging their mind doesn’t mean you need to build a fortress around your goats.
 Give them something more exciting to try to figure out.

 Climbing and Exploring

-Another thing goats enjoy is problem solving.
+Another thing goats enjoy is problem-solving.
 While you may not want them to solve the puzzle of the gate latch, give them another puzzle to solve.
-Cause and effect games are great for goats.
-You can incorporate climbing, like with a seesaw, or doing something stationary like providing a treat ball.
+Cause-and-effect games are great for goats.
+You can incorporate climbing, like with a seesaw, or doing something stationary, like providing a treat ball.